jyotidawla/CreditCard/README.md

 }
 ```

--A is a alphame
+- A is alphabets in a name
-X is an numeric characters of card number, Z is the digits of initial balance.
+- X is an numeric characters of card number
+- Z is the digits of initial balance.
-Intial balance will be be 0 at the begining.
+- Intial balance will be be 0 at the begining.

+###### Validations:

+- Request must have name, card number and limit.
+If violated, Bad Request.
+- Credit Card Number can only have digits.
+If violated, BadRequest.
+- The minimum balance in the account is 0.
+It will be taken 0 by default.
+- Credit card number can have maximum 19 digits.
+If violated, BadRequest.
+- Credit card number will be validated against Luhn algorithm.
+If violated, BadRequest.

 #### Produces
 ```yaml